mantidproject/mantid/docs/source/interfaces/Engineering Diffraction Test Guide.rst

 The files used in the following examples are found within System test files within `<MantidBuildDir>/ExternalData/Testing/Data/SystemTest` after building the *SystemTestData* target.
-Runs can also be loaded from the archive, however differen run numbers will be needed as older runs may be deleted.
+Runs can also be loaded from the archive, however different run numbers will be needed as older runs may be deleted.

 Overview